SpammyPawz/Introductionstuff/README.md

 ## __+ABOUT ME+__
-;; You can call me Dell, Medic, Gray, or Astro
+;; You can call me J'Astro, Pink, or Alexis

 !
 I’m a libra (october 22nd) :33

 .
 I'm multifandom as you can see from the skins i make.

 ;; I'm usually in the safe server 2, or safe server.
 I'm either dancing, sitting there, or spinning around/moving about

 ;; I always have my github on my skins so you can tell its me
 ## __+INTERESTS+__